0

 7. The Cost of Abstraction (And Why It’s Still Worth It)

 Societies don’t scale on perfect efficiency.
-They scale on shared understanding.

 Abstraction trades a bit of performance for massive human productivity — and that trade has paid off again and again.